 Pull the wick to the top.
 To keep it straight, roll it on a pencil.

-Gel candles aren’t any more dangerous than ordinary candles; just remember to take caution around them as you would around anything else on fire.
-These candles are wonderful gifts, so be sure to pass along these safety warnings to anybody who shares your passion for candles.
+Gel candles aren’t any more dangerous than ordinary candles; remember to take caution around them as you would around anything else on fire.
+These candles are beautiful gifts, so be sure to pass along these safety warnings to anybody who shares your passion for candles.

-In conclusion, it’s no longer difficult to make gel candles than it is to make soy wax candles.
+In conclusion, it’s no longer as challenging to make gel candles as it is to make soy wax candles.
 You’re just dealing with temperatures that are a little greater than you’re accustomed to.

-While creating gel candles takes a little longer and it’s more difficult to develop it into a full-time business, it may still be a satisfying hobby.
+While creating gel candles takes a little longer and is more challenging to develop into a full-time business, it may still be a satisfying hobby.
 However, this is only true if your containers have intricate patterns.

-You may truly personalize the candles you produce by adding different patterns and themes then keep them or give them to family and friends.
-It provides you with a bit more creative freedom than creating soy wax candles.
+You may genuinely personalize the candles you produce by adding different patterns and themes, then keep them or give them to family and friends, and it provides you with more creative freedom than creating soy wax candles.